-My novel’s been out for three years now – but let’s have a look at the development of writing Girl Gone Greek.
+My novel’s been out since 2015 – but let’s have a look at the development of writing Girl Gone Greek.

 Back in the summer of 2010 I was back in the UK visiting family.
 One lazy summer afternoon, I was dozing in bed.
 You know that halfway stage between sleep and being awake?
 Well, that’s the time for me when all my thoughts come together and I think random strangeness.